Which city is cheaper, San Diego or Cleveland?

 Cleveland usually gets more rain in October than San Diego.
 Cleveland gets 1.9 inches (49 mm) of rain, while San Diego receives 0.4 inches (9 mm) of rain this time of the year.

 Both San Diego and Cleveland are popular destinations to visit in the winter with plenty of activities.
+Most visitors come to Cleveland for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to San Diego because of the museums, the shopping scene, and the cuisine.

 Cleveland can be very cold during winter.
 Cleveland is much colder than San Diego in the winter.
-The temperature in Cleveland is usually 28°F (-2°C) in January, and San Diego stays around 57°F (14°C).
+The daily temperature in Cleveland averages around 28°F (-2°C) in January, and San Diego fluctuates around 57°F (14°C).

 It's quite sunny in San Diego.
 Cleveland usually receives less sunshine than San Diego during winter.
 Cleveland gets 95 hours of sunny skies, while San Diego receives 239 hours of full sun in the winter.